JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 Another infinite snake but-not-a-snake game is [Necroworm](https://store.steampowered.com/app/622890/NecroWorm/).
 The production value is high but the mechanics are not as interesting as in Slime Path.

 [The Giraffe](https://quentindelvallet.itch.io/the-giraffe) and its sequel [The Giraffe World](https://quentindelvallet.itch.io/the-giraffe-world) are games about extending giraffe necks in a snake-like fashion, though they can cross themselves perpendicularly.

+[Elephants have long trunks](https://competor.itch.io/elephants-have-long-trunks) is a game about eating fruit with an elephant trunk.
+It has a few differences from snake movement, but is very interesting and cute.

+[Tactical Hand Eye](https://www.puzzlescript.net/play.html?p=0ee2b2b0e60a60ab6d869587e84d319f) is a short joke-game based on someone's profile picture in the thinky puzzle games discord, but it's actually not bad.
+Involves multiple infinite snakes pushing crates.

 [Snackzzle](https://egordorichev.itch.io/snackzzle) technically fits but has some issues with arbitrary lock-key combinations, no undo, and uninteresting puzzles, so I didn’t include it.